iwasz/zaphyr-test/README.md

+# Tips
+1. When performing an update do it from `/home/iwasz/workspace/zephyrproject` directory.
+Use `west update`
+2. Use the default serial port that shows up (usually `/dev/ttyACM0` in my case).

-# Building in command line
+# Building in the command line
-These are the steps I took to bring up a [NUCLEO-H743ZI](https://www.st.com/en/evaluation-tools/nucleo-h743zi.html) on Linux Manjaro and run a Zephyr 2.2.99 on it.
+These are the steps I took to bring up a [NUCLEO-H743ZI](https://www.st.com/en/evaluation-tools/nucleo-h743zi.html)/STM32F746G-DISCO on Linux Manjaro and run a Zephyr 2.2.99 on it.
 I also wanted to set up a vscode project, and maybe try to recreate a toolchain using ct-ng (just for fun).

 As of writing this my setup is as following:
 - Linux futureboy 5.4.31-1-MANJARO #1 SMP PREEMPT Wed Apr 8 10:25:32 UTC 2020 x86_64 GNU/Linux